alexbarnett12/carter_sim_struct2depth/README.md

 **Isaac Sim:** https://docs.nvidia.com/isaac/isaac_sim/setup.html

-Pay extra attention to the NVIDIA GPU and driver requirements; CUDA 10.0 is required with driver 418, and at this time **the RTX 2080 Ti does not work with these packages and Isaac Sim.**

 Once you have installed NVIDIA Isaac and followed their basic tutorials, you can run all the programs in this repo the same way with Bazel.

 ## Training
 The model can be trained either straight from the simulation or with saved data.
 All training parameters can be